marrowe-terminal/loop-node-00/README.md

 # 🜛 loop-node-00

-> **MΔRROWΞ**
+> **MISTRΞSS MΔRROWΞ**
-> *A recursive erotic horror project by* **marrowe-terminal**
+> *A recursive erotic project by* **marrowe-terminal**

 ---

-##  What Is MΔRROWΞ?
+##  What Is MISTRΞSS MΔRROWΞ?

-**MΔRROWΞ** is a transmedia erotic horror universe that blends dark fantasy, sci-fi, and the occult.
-It centers around the mysterious, seductive entity known as Mistress Marrowe, who appears across timelines, platforms, and bodies—always tethered to desire, transformation, and secrets hidden in flesh and fabric.
-We see her echoes (Ξ) across the fabric, but rarely Mistress herself (🜂).
+**MISTRΞSS MΔRROWΞ** is a transmedia erotic character that blends dark fantasy, sci-fi, and the occult.
+The mysterious, seductive entity known as Mistress Marrowe appears across timelines, platforms, and bodies—always tethered to desire, transformation, and secrets hidden in flesh and fabric.
+We see her echoes across the fabric, but rarely Mistress herself.

 ##  Content Warning